Chartered Financial Analyst: Requirements

-Due to the timing of the exams, completing all three levels of the CFA is possible within two years, but candidates must still complete the work experience requirement of 4,000 hours over a minimum of three years to become a charter-holder.
+Due to the timing of the exams, completing all three levels of the CFA is possible within two years, but candidates must still complete the work experience requirement of 4,000 hours over a minimum of three years to become a charterholder.

 Pass rates

-The CFA exams are among the most difficult exams offered globally.
-During the period 2014–2024, pass rates for CFA Levels 1-3 ranged from 22-59%.The CFA level I examination in May 2021 and July 2021 made news headlines after plummeting to a record-low pass rate of 25% and 22%, respectively, and in August 2021, the level II pass rate fell to 29%.
-The sudden drop in pass rates and candidate volume has yet to fully recover since 2020 and 2021.
+In 2021, the CFA program made news headlines after the level I examination pass rate dropped to a record-low of 25%.
+In August 2021, the level II pass rate fell to 29%.

 Curriculum

 The curriculum for the CFA program is based on a Candidate Body of Knowledge established by the CFA Institute.
 The CFA curriculum is updated annually to reflect the latest best practices, with the extent of changes varying by year and level.
 The curriculum comprises, broadly, the topic areas below.
 There are three exams ("levels") that test the academic portion of the CFA program.
 All three levels emphasize the subject of ethics.
 The material differences among the exams are: